Gualaceo Canton: Traditions and festivals

 In Gualaceo, artisans still produce traditional products the original way.
 The tradition of weaving macanas is passed on through families in the canton and tourists can learn more about this practice in the homes of artisans in and around Gualaceo.
 In the central plaza, one can buy products carved of wood or paja toquilla, the material the famous straw hat is made of.
+In October 2021, Gualaceo was officially designated a "World Crafts City" by the World Crafts Council (WCC), a non-governmental organisation affiliated with UNESCO, in recognition of the creativity of its artisans, particularly those who produce traditional garments woven using the ikat technique.

 Other than having a lot to offer when it comes to artisanal tradition, Gualaceo also has a lot of festivals celebrating the culture of the canton.
 The staged battle between the Christians and the Moors on the 24 June, one day before the celebration of the cantonization, is only one example of how the city celebrates its history.
 Other festivals include the carnival in February, which the city is known for in the whole of Azuay, the Pass of the Child and the celebration of the declaration as a World Heritage Site.

 Another festival is dedicated to the local drink called rosero which is unique to Gualaceo and usually consumed with a quesadilla.
 Gualaceo also offers more national delicacies, like cuy or hornado in the central market called mercardo de 25 Julio.

 The canton also has a history of exporting orchids nationally and internationally as the climatic conditions around Gualaceo are perfect for the delicate flower.
-The orchid farm Ecuagenera just outside Gualaceo is very popular for this reason.
+The orchid farm Ecuagenera, located on the Gualaceo–Bullcay route, is the largest orchid garden in Ecuador.
+It maintains 32 greenhouses housing more than 2,500 orchid species out of the 4,500 that exist in the country, most of them native.